kapitchi/KapitchiProcess/README.md

 $pid = $process->getId();
 ```

-2. Run a process using separate AJAX request as to get response will take as long as your process will run
+2. Run a process using separate AJAX request as to get response will take as long as your process runs

 ```
 $processor->run($pid);
 ```

-3. Use /process/api/bus-reader/read-next/[pid] (AJAX every 1sec?) to request process updates in JSON format as example below.
+3. Use /process/api/bus-reader/read-next/[pid] (AJAX every 1sec?) to request process updates in JSON format as an example below.

-_Data_ contains data written by the process after the last update request only.
+_stdoutDelta_ contains data written by the process to "stdOut" after the last progress request only.

 ```
 {